sharvan9515/Multi-agent-collaboration/README.md

 The `requirements.txt` file already pins a compatible version (`tokenizers==0.13.3`) to avoid these build issues.

+If the SentenceTransformer model cannot be downloaded (e.g. when running offline), the application will fall back to deterministic random embeddings so that you can still test the pipeline.

 ### 3. Set Your API Key

 Create a `.env` file in the root folder: